neko-kai/izumi-petstore/README.md

 Some of them already have sample Pet Store implementations.
 Others are still coming!

-If you want your language to be supported, just submit a Pull Request to https://github.com/pshirshov/izumi-r2
+If you want your language to be supported, just submit a Pull Request to our [github repository](https://github.com/pshirshov/izumi-r2)!